graphhopper/graphhopper-ios/README.md

 This will clone the repository and all its submodules.
 Now you are ready to use GraphHopper on iOS or OS X.

+(For now you need to use  https://github.com/oflebbe/graphhopper/ branch ios_compat_new ) Beware there are unresolved issues

 You have two options:

 1. Head over to [graphhopper-ios-sample](graphhopper-ios-sample)